|Nutritional Guidelines (per serving)|

-*The best pears for baking are the Bosc (golden brown, long neck) and Anjou (oval, greenish yellow skin).
-They're both firm and hold their shape well in pies and baked desserts.
+- The best pears for baking are the Bosc (golden brown, long neck) and Anjou (oval, greenish yellow skin).
+They are both firm and hold their shape well in pies and baked desserts.

-Plan to buy pears several days before you plan to eat them or bake with them.
+- Plan to buy pears several days before you plan to eat them or bake with them.
 Pears are picked before they've ripened, so they will likely be firm when you buy them.
 The best way to ripen pears is to keep them at room temperature.
 You'll find the stem end is slightly soft when they are ripe.
-Once they are ripe, refrigerate them and eat or use them in recipes within 3 to 5 days.
+Once they are ripe, refrigerate them and eat or use them in recipes within three to five days.

 - Try mixing together a bunch of different types of sliced fruit to make a crisp.
 Combine stone fruit such as peaches or cherries with berries like blueberries or strawberries.
 Just plan to have about one cup of fruit for every person you are serving.